25 Steps To Start A Real Estate Business From Scratch

 You must be extensive in your research to get enough details to work with.
-Ensure research is done early to save time, money and to find out the required skills you need to succeed in the market.
+Ensure research is done early to save time, and money and to find out the required skills you need to succeed in the market.

 3. Start building your brand

 A brand is an image your business has in the mind of customers, investors or partners.
 Building your brand entails creating awareness about your business in the mind of the populace.

-One of the things that make up your brand is the name, logo, your campaigns, press releases but most of all it is your reputation – the opinion of the people.
+One of the things that make up your brand is the name, logo, campaigns, and press releases but most of all it is your reputation – the opinion of the people.
 Here are a few tips to build your reputation and your brand.

-The values you add to people has a lot of influence on how people perceive you.
+The values you add to people have a lot of influence on how people perceive you.
 A good reputation is priceless in the real estate business.